Hiring Organization: Canadian Association of Research Libraries (CARL)

 - Ability to interact with association members, project participants, co-workers, staff of other organizations or government with courtesy, discretion and tact;

-Candidates with the following may be preferred, and as such, these should be explicitly described in the applicant’s cover letter:
+Candidates with the following qualifications may be preferred.
+These should be explicitly described in the applicant’s cover letter:

 - Occasional travel for meetings or conferences.